kongou-ae/blog/content/archives/2019-01-16-collecting-the-disk-status-of-azurestack-by-powershell-en.md

 - Get-AzsVolume
 - Get-AzsDrive

-These commands was implemented on PowerShell for AzureStack 1.6.0 and can collect the status of Azure stack's storage.
+These commands were implemented on PowerShell for AzureStack 1.6.0 and can collect the status of Azure stack's storage.

 ## The case of Azure Stack before 1811 Update

-Azure Stack before 1811 don’t have the capability to collect the status of own physical disk and virtual disk by API.
+Azure Stack before 1811 doesn't have the capability to collect the status of own physical disk and virtual disk by API.
 Azure Stack Operator have to use OEM’s management tool to collect the status of own physical disk.
 And Azure Stack Operator have to use Privileged Endpoint to collect the status of own virtual disk which is on storage pool created by S2D.

-I think that these implements is not good for operation and security.
-Because it is nessesary to use Privileged Endpoint for general operation such as replacing failed disk.
+I think that these implements are not good for operation and security.
+Because it is necessary to use Privileged Endpoint for general operation such as replacing failed disk.
 Privileged Endpoint is weak point of Azure Stack by the following points.

 - Azure Stack Operator have to create accounts for their operators which will replace failed disk.
-Because Privileged Endpoint use local authentication.
+Because Privileged Endpoint uses local authentication.
-- Every person who have the account of Privileged Endpoint can stop and start Azure Stack.
-Because privilleged endpoint don’t have RBAC.
+- Every person who has the account of Privileged Endpoint can stop and start Azure Stack.
+Because privileged endpoint doesn't have RBAC.

-So it is ideal that limited user should be able to use privileged endpoint.
-But Azure Stack before 1811 requires to use Privileged Endpoint for replacing failed disk.
+So it is ideal that a limited user should be able to use privileged endpoint.
+But Azure Stack before 1811 requires to use Privileged Endpoint for replacing a failed disk.
 This is not good.

 ## The case of Azure Stack after 1811